djboulet/djboulet.github.io/_sources/nomography/voltdiv.rst.txt

 voltage (9V) and desired output voltage (3.3V), the engineer draws a straight line from the :math:`V_{out}` axis, through the :math:`V_{in}` axis to the base of the voltage ratio graph.
 A perpendicular line is then drawn from the base to the top of the graph.
-The vertical line’s nearest approach to the intersection of :math:`R_a` and :math:`R_b` values represents the best combination of resistor values.
+The vertical line’s nearest approach to the intersection of the horizontal :math:`R_a` and curved :math:`R_b` lines represents the best combination of resistor values.
 It can be quickly shown that one combination of values (:math:`R_a` = 6.2 and :math:`R_b` = 3.6) will produce an output voltage very close to the desired value (3.3061V).